portrai-io/SuperST/README.md

 _**Patent**_

 * Patent and Trademark Office, Republic of Korea.
 Application Number: 10-2023-0060674.
 Application Date: 2023.05.10.
 Super resolution Spatial transcriptome image generating method, Apparatus performing the same, and Program recorded in computer readable media for performing the same.
-3rd inventor.

 <br>